Dennor/ark-plugin-digitalocean/README.md

 ## Getting Started

-The following will describe how to install and configure the DigitalOcean block store plugin for Ark and provide a usage example.
+The following will describe how to install and configure the DigitalOcean block store plugin for Velero and provide a usage example.

 * [Prerequisites](#prerequisites)
 * [Quickstart](#quickstart)